Terms of Business (General Litigation except Employment)

-If either your opponent is ordered by the court to pay your legal costs and disbursements or prior to the issue of court proceedings your opponent agrees to pay your legal costs and disbursements the law will not force them to pay more than 60%-70% of those costs.
-Unfortunately you will be obliged to pay the balance of our costs and disbursements.
+If either your opponent is ordered by the court to pay your legal costs and disbursements or prior to the issue of court proceedings your opponent agrees to pay your legal costs and disbursements, your opponent will only be required to make a contribution towards those costs.
+Unfortunately you will be obliged to pay the balance of your costs and disbursements.
 We will give credit for any costs recovered from your opponent against any costs and disbursements you have already paid or are obliged to pay.

 Please note that courts increasingly are making orders that reflect the issues in the case.
 For example if the case went to trial and there were 5 issues to be decided and you won on 3 of those issues but lost on 2 of those issues the court could order your opponent to pay 60% of your legal costs and you to pay 40% of the opponent’s legal costs.
 Therefore even if you won your case you may have to pay some of your opponent’s legal costs.

 You will no doubt appreciate that if you lose your case after court proceedings have started the court is likely to order you to pay your opponents legal costs and disbursements.
 In addition you will be obliged to pay our legal costs and disbursements.